ZarmDev/transitHelper/README.md

 To edit the code:
 1. Clone the repo
 2. Add your changes
-3. Run npm install
+3. Run bun install
-4. Run npm run start
+4. Run bun run start
 - You will see localhost:8082 appear.
 You can hold crtl and click it to see it in the browser.
 - Say I wanted to see the train arrivals, you would go to the browser and go to the url of "localhost:8082/realtimeTrainData"
 - By default, it's going to give you a 1 train stop which I forgot where it was